 Body in psychotherapy - focusing on our bodies as the physical basis of emotion, experience, growth and change.
 This includes learnings from neuroscience and attachment studies.

 Existential - a philosophical approach focusing on the human condition as a whole.

 Transpersonal - our experience beyond the material world, including the impact of the social and political environment on our relationships.

-I have undertaken additional training in bereavement, online therapy, boarding school syndrome, working with shame and group work facilitation.
+I have undertaken additional training in somatic experiencing, bereavement, online therapy, boarding school syndrome, working with shame and group work facilitation.

 I practice yoga and have a committed meditation practice, both of which complement and support my therapeutic work with clients.